 • Hair must be short, above ears, no sideburn and no facial hair.
 Nails trimmed even with end of finger and clean.

-• No earings to be worn, a religious medal may be worn if is is not visible.
+• No earrings to be worn, a religious medal may be worn if is is not visible.

 • Hair must not fall below the bottom of the collar. if long, it must be put up and pinned flat against the head.
-Ponytails are not allowed.
+Ponytails are not allowed in dress uniforms.

 • Braids if worn must be free of beads or any decorative items.